Porges/ways-to-play/src/games/chuck-a-luck/chuck-a-luck.md

 date modified: 2024-12-22
 ---

-<p class="lead">Chuck-A-Luck was a simple dicing game popular in the United States in the mid to
-late 19th century and early 20th century.
-It began as a portable soldier’s game and later developed into more complex casino variants.</p>
+Chuck-A-Luck was a simple dicing game popular in the United States in the mid to late 19th century and early 20th century.
+It began as a portable soldier’s game and later developed into more complex casino variants.

 ## Sweat-Cloth / Chuck-A-Luck